10 Insane Yoga Poses You Wish You Could Strike

 Kala Bhairavasana – Destroyer Of The Universe Pose

 While this pose looks impressive, it is apparently not as difficult as some of the others on this list.
-I’ve included it because placing one leg behind the head requires very open and flexible hips, and doing it with the body off the floor whilst balancing on one side requires tenacity, mental focus and athleticism (though the translation is a little unsettling, can we please change the name to Protector of the Universe?!).
+Still, placing one leg behind the head requires very open and flexible hips, and doing it with the body off the floor whilst balancing on one side requires tenacity, mental focus and athleticism (though the translation is a little unsettling, can we please change the name to Protector of the Universe?!).
 (Yogi: Kino MacGregor)

 Taraksvasana – Handstand Scorpion